Rishi Sunak should expand windfall tax on ‘excessive’ oil profits, says Alok Sharma

 The senior Tory – president of the Cop26 summit – urged the new prime minister to go further in taxing the fossil fuel giants, saying current windfall tax was not raising “significant” amounts.

-It comes as Mr Sunak faces criticism for snubbing the upcoming Cop27 in Egypt, as No 10 revealed that King Charles has been advised not to attend the crucial climate summit.
+It comes as Mr Sunak faces criticism for snubbing the upcoming Cop27 climate conference in Egypt, as No 10 revealed that King Charles has been advised not to attend the crucial climate summit.

 Mr Sharma said he would “very much like” Charles III to be at the conference, as he spoke out on the limitations of the windfall tax imposed earlier this year.